emmanueldufourq/aims-ds-2022/Deliverables.md

 Regression tree practical due on the 5th January at 23:59

-Download and submit a .ipynb file
+Download and submit a .ipynb file to this email: [TBC]

 Class test
 ----------